lichlaughing/lichlaughing/README.md

-- 👋 Hi, I’m chenghao.li
+- 👋 Hi, I’m Lichlaughing
-- 📫 I can be reached at `lichenghao.vip@qq.com`
+- 📫 I can be reached at `lichlaughing@lichenghao.cn`
 - 🔗 My blog address is `https://blog.lichenghao.cn`